vippsas/vipps-shopify/README.md

 See [Shopify Order statuses with Vipps](https://github.com/vippsas/vipps-shopify/blob/master/order-statuses.md) for information regarding order statuses.

 # How can I get help if I have any issues?
-For issues with your Vipps for Shopify installation contact us via our [support system here](https://vipps-shopify.atlassian.net/servicedesk/customer/portal/3).
-For other issues you should contact [Vipps](https://github.com/vippsas/vipps-developers/blob/master/contact.md).
+For issues with your Vipps for Shopify installation, contact us via our [support system here](https://vipps-shopify.atlassian.net/servicedesk/customer/portal/3).
+For other issues, you should contact [Vipps](https://developer.vippsmobilepay.com/docs/vipps-developers/contact/).

 # Shopify FAQ (mainly Vipps for Shopify app)
 See the [Shopify FAQ](https://github.com/vippsas/vipps-shopify/blob/master/shopify-faq.md) we have created for more help with Shopify

 # Vipps FAQ
-See the [Vipps eCom API FAQ](https://github.com/vippsas/vipps-ecom-api/blob/master/vipps-ecom-api-faq.md) for more help with Vipps eCommerce.
+See the [Vipps FAQ](https://developer.vippsmobilepay.com/docs/vipps-developers/faqs/) for more help with Vipps eCommerce.